Artificial Intelligence

 3 Key Takeaways

-1. Structure AI liability before deployment: Allocate responsibility among OEMs, software developers, and fleet operators through detailed indemnities, insurance requirements, and data-sharing obligations for incident reconstruction.
+1. Structure AI liability before deployment: Allocate responsibility among OEMs, software developers, and fleet operators through detailed contractual indemnities, insurance requirements, and data-sharing obligations for incident reconstruction.

 Data quality, privacy, and cybersecurity requirements for AI training data (44%) has emerged as a major concern, representing a new explicit category that reflects growing recognition that AI systems are only as reliable as the data used to train them.
-This 44% response rate indicates substantial anxiety about managing data governance across the AI lifecycle, from initial training datasets through continuous learning and model updates.
+This 44% response rate indicates concern about managing data governance across the AI lifecycle, from initial training datasets through continuous learning and model updates.

 One Big Thing: